bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 griefdefender.advanced.user.gui.flag.group.manager
 ```

-Note: These LP groups are actually prefixed with `griefdefender_` but GD allows you to omit the prefix.
-Other LP groups require the full group name.
+> Note: Internally, these groups are prefixed with `griefdefender_`, but GD allows you to omit that prefix in the definition.

-##### Example 2

-Deny users in `novice` group to interact with all villagers in claims by default.
+---

+#### 🧪 Example 2: Group-Based Restriction

+Restrict interaction for users in a specific LP group:

 ```
 default-groups {